ipfs/roadmap/README.md

 - Publish a report on the results from adding the NPM Registry to IPFS.
 - Meet the scalability and performance needs to serve the Package Managers users.

-We will booting the Package Managers Working Group soon, meanwhile, check out [NPM on IPFS ](https://github.com/ipfs-shipyard/npm-on-ipfs)& [GX](https://github.com/whyrusleeping/gx) to get a feel for what IPFS can contribute to Package Management.
+We will booting the Package Managers Working Group soon, meanwhile, check out [NPM on IPFS](https://github.com/ipfs-shipyard/npm-on-ipfs)& [GX](https://github.com/whyrusleeping/gx) to get a feel for what IPFS can contribute to Package Management.

 **3. Scale the IPFS Network**